-1.3.3 Mist Extraction / Enclosure Evacuation
+1.3.2 Mist Extraction / Enclosure Evacuation

-The Mill products have a provision installed that will allow for a mist extractor to be attached to the machine (except CM & GR models).
+Some models have a provision installed that will allow for a mist extractor to be attached to the machine.
 There is also an optional enclosure exhaust system available that helps keep the mist out of the machine enclosure.